 One limitation of our analyses is that we used heterogeneous sources of transcriptomic data.
-To obtain enough 168 sequencing depth, we combined for each species many RNA-seq samples, irrespective of their origin (whole 169 body, or specific tissues or organs, in adults or embryos, etc.).
-It is known that genome-wide average AS 170 rates vary according to tissues or developmental stages (Barbosa-Morais et al., 2012; Mazin et al., 2021), and 171 according to environmental conditions (John et al., 2021).
-To explore how this might have affected our results, 172 we repeated our analyses using a recently published dataset that aimed to compare transcriptomes across seven 173 organs, sampled at several developmental stages in seven species (six mammals, one bird) (Cardoso-Moreira 174 et al., 2019).
-In agreement with previous reports (Mazin et al., 2021), our analysis of BUSCO genes revealed 175 substantial differences in AS rates among organs, with consistent patterns of variation across species.
-For 176 instance, in all species, testes and brain tissues show higher AS rates than liver and kidney (Fig. 3B).
-However, 177 the variation in AS rate among organs in each species is limited compared to differences in AS rate among 178 species.
-Specifically, in an ANOVA analysis performed on the average AS rate across BUSCO gene introns, 179 with the species and the organ of origin as explanatory variables, the species factor explained 89% of the total 180 variance, while the organ factor explained only 9%.
-Among insects, we found only one species (Dendroctonus 181 ponderosae) for which RNA-seq samples were available from multiple tissues.
-Here again, the variance in AS 182 rate among tissues was limited compared to inter-species variability (Supplementary Fig. 9).
-Thus, despite 183
+To obtain enough 166 sequencing depth, we combined for each species many RNA-seq samples, irrespective of their origin (whole 167 body, or specific tissues or organs, in adults or embryos, etc.).
+It is known that genome-wide average AS 168 rates vary according to tissues or developmental stages (Barbosa-Morais et al., 2012; Mazin et al., 2021), and 169 according to environmental conditions (John et al., 2021).
+To explore how this might have affected our results, 170 we repeated our analyses using a recently published dataset that aimed to compare transcriptomes across seven 171 organs, sampled at several developmental stages in seven species (six mammals, one bird) (Cardoso-Moreira 172 et al., 2019).
+In agreement with previous reports (Mazin et al., 2021), our analysis of BUSCO genes revealed 173 substantial differences in AS rates among organs, with consistent patterns of variation across species.
+For 174 instance, in all species, testes and brain tissues show higher AS rates than liver and kidney (Fig. 3B).
+However, 175 the variation in AS rate among organs in each species is limited compared to differences between species.
+176 Specifically, in an ANOVA analysis performed on the average AS rate across BUSCO gene introns, with 177 the species and the organ of origin as explanatory variables, the species factor explained 89% of the total